$t$-Analog of $q$-Characters, Bases of Quantum Cluster Algebras, and a Correction Technique: Introduction

 In this paper, we use (deformed) monoidal pseudo-categorifications to give a new approach to bases of (quantum) cluster algebras.

 Monoidal categorification was used by Hernandez and Leclerc as a new approach to the positivity conjecture of cluster algebras, \cf \cite{HernandezLeclerc09}.
-For a given cluster algebra $\clAlg$, we want to find a tensor category $\cC$ together with a well behaved algebra isomorphism from $\clAlg$ to the Grothendieck ring $R$ of $\cC$.
+For a given cluster algebra $\clAlg$, we want to find a tensor category $\cC$ together with a well-behaved algebra isomorphism from $\clAlg$ to the Grothendieck ring $R$ of $\cC$.
 In particular, each cluster monomial should be sent to the class of a simple module.
-In the original work \cite{HernandezLeclerc09}, the tensor category $\cC$ is the tensor category of certain finite dimensional modules of certain quantum affine algebra, and the isomorphism is obtained by comparing the (truncated) $q$-characters of these modules with cluster characters.
+In the original work \cite{HernandezLeclerc09}, the tensor category $\cC$ is the tensor category of certain finite-dimensional modules of certain quantum affine algebra, and the isomorphism is obtained by comparing the (truncated) $q$-characters of these modules with cluster characters.